QijiaShao/QijiaShao.github.io/_pages/about.md

 I am passionate about solving exciting and impactful real-world challenges.
 My research is mainly about turning everyday objects in to sensors,  **for sensing physical and physiological signals around humans and robots.**

 I play with various modalities of signals from both software and hardware sides.
-I have designed and prototyped different practical systems  leveraging the latest technical advances (e.g., **Multimodal Deep Sensing, Mixed Reality/AR/VR, Humanoid Robot**) for  human motion teaching (soft flex/pressure sensors and camera @UbiComp'21),  human activity/behavior monitoring (computational fabrics @UbiComp'19; EMG and impedance sensors @UbiComp'21), cross-medium localization (laser light @MobiSys'22), and interactions (conductive threads @CHI'20).
+I have designed and prototyped different practical systems  leveraging the latest technical advances (e.g., **Multimodal Deep Sensing, Mixed Reality/AR/VR, Humanoid Robot**) for  human motion teaching (soft flex/pressure sensors and camera @UbiComp'21),  human activity/behavior monitoring/prediction (computational fabrics @UbiComp'19; EMG and impedance sensors @UbiComp'21, N-euro Predictor@UbiComp'23), cross-medium localization (laser light @MobiSys'22), and interactions (conductive threads @CHI'20).
 Feel free to contact me if interested in similar topics!

 <!-- **I am actively seeking for a research intern position for summer 2021.
 Please ** -->

 Recent News
 ======
+* [07/2023] Our paper **"N-euro Predictor: A Neural Network Approach for Smoothing and Predicting Motion Trajectory"** has been accepted by IMWUT (UbiComp2023).
+This paper highlights our efforts in addressing the motion-to-photo latency and jitter in AR/VR applications by utilizing prediction techniques.
+The research was conducted during my internship at Snap.
+More details to come!
+* [06/2023] Started my research internship at Samsung Research, where I am primarily concentrating on physiological signal sensing for health applications.
-* [09/2022] Finished my internship at Snap Research and submitted a paper.
+* [09/2022] Finished my internship at Snap Research.
 * [06/2022] I graduated from Dartmouth with a master's degree (surprisingly) and is moving to Columbia with Xia.
 Will miss here Hanover!
 * [05/2022] Started my research internship at Snap Research, working on reducing the motion-to-photon latency for enabling various cool interacvtive systems.
-Stay tuned!
 * [03/2022] Our paper **"Sunflower: Locating Underwater Robots From the Air"** has been conditionally accepted to [MobiSys 2022](https://www.sigmobile.org/mobisys/2022/).
 The first system ever achieves wirelessly localizing underwater robots from the air withut additional infrastructure.
 Laser light is our secret for cross-medium sensing.
 Please check out our demo video [here!](https://www.youtube.com/watch?v=ofpqm2G2s_U)
 * [09/2021] We are presenting both **ASLTeach** and **FaceSense** in [UbiComp 2021](https://www.ubicomp.org/ubicomp2021/)!
 * [07/2021] Our COVID-motivated paper **"FaceSense: Sensing Face Touch with an Ear-worn System"** is accepted with minor revision by IMWUT (UbiComp2021).
 It's more than one-year-long effort collaborating with 4 universities.
 Cheers for the team's hard work during the pandemic!
 Please check out our [paper](https://dl.acm.org/doi/pdf/10.1145/3478129) for more details.